 Microsoft Power BI as the name suggests is a Microsoft service for business analytics and data science, with interactive GUI capabilities.
 With Power BI, users can find useful insights from data obtained through various sources, without writing a single line of code.
 See here for details of our Power BI courses in London.

-Power BI supports a variety of data sources such as Blank Queries, Flat Files, SQL Server Database, OData Feed, Azure Cloud Platform etc. In this article, you will see how to connect to Power BI Desktop with SQL Server Database source, in order to import and visualize data stored in SQL Server.
+Power BI (all licences) supports a variety of data sources such as Blank Queries, Flat Files, SQL Server Database, OData Feed, Azure Cloud Platform etc. In this article, you will see how to connect to Power BI Desktop with SQL Server Database source, in order to import and visualize data stored in SQL Server.
 See this article for details on importing data into Power BI from Excel and Access.

 In this article where you see text with an orange background that is a snippet of code.